Take a break from alcohol

 See how you feel

-Regular drinking, particularly when above the daily unit guidelines, can cause an upset stomach, indigestion and headaches.
+Regular drinking, particularly when above the government's lower risk guidelines, can cause an upset stomach, indigestion and headaches.
 You may well find these symptoms disappear on drinking days off.
 Alcohol can disrupt your sleep too, so without it you’re likely to wake up more refreshed.
 You may also feel better in yourself, more alert and generally brighter without alcohol in your system.
 In the long term, cutting back on alcohol will lower your risk of serious diseases such as cancer, liver disease and stroke.

 Both Professor Wallace and Dr Sheron suggest giving alcohol-free days a go and seeing how you feel.
 “If you are drinking every day, test out having a break for yourself and see what positive results you notice,” says Professor Wallace.

 Help to cut down

-Our online tool MyDrinkaware, which is also available for your smartphone, allows you to track the amount you’re drinking and look at how it may be affecting your health.
-You can also add notes about how you feel when you do and when you don’t have a drink.
+Our online tool MyDrinkaware, allows you to track the amount you’re drinking and look at how it may be affecting your health.

 Page updated: March 2015